Zettlr/zettlr-docs/docs/en/guides/custom-css.md

 ## Styling the Editor

-While the editor makes the same use of CSS classes and IDs, there are more elements that can be styled.
-To make styling the editor easier and allow you to change entire groups of elements, Zettlr implements a variety of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Cascading_variables/Using_custom_properties).
+Most users will probably want to change colors or fonts within the main editor.
+Since the editor is based on [CodeMirror 6](https://www.codemirror.net), it follows its structure in applying styles to the various elements.
+To be able to find the correct elements, we give you a few guiding instructions to help you navigate the DOM structure that CodeMirror creates.

+First, the editor is separated into **layers**.
+To ensure that features such as backgrounds, cursors, and selections are ordered appropriately, CodeMirror offers various layers on which Zettlr draws its elements.
+There are four primary layers:

+1. The **text** layer.
+That is what you will mostly style when you change colors or fonts.
+It is accessible directly within the scrolling element.
+2. The **cursor** layer.
+Text cursors are rendered on a different layer to ensure they always stay on top of everything else.
+3. The **selection** layer.
+Selections should be rendered both behind the cursors and the text so that they actually look like selections, even when they are rendered using solid colors.
+4. The **code background** layer.
+This is a custom layer that Zettlr implements code backgrounds.
+To make code distinct against the surrounding text, all inline and block-code has a background color assigned to it.
+All of these backgrounds are implemented as distinct elements -- not as a background color -- on this code background layer.
+You can modify this layer to change how code backgrounds are rendered.
+It is the lowest layer to ensure that the code backgrounds remain behind all cursors, text, and selections.

+To learn more about the general structure of the editor and be able to style elements here, please [see this guide to CodeMirror's structure](https://codemirror.net/examples/styling/).

+While styling specific elements can be difficult due to the complex structure of the editor, Zettlr implements a variety of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Cascading_variables/Using_custom_properties).
+These make styling specific elements much simpler, since they allow you to apply common styles to specific elements by simply changing a CSS variable, instead of having to specifically target a bunch of elements in the editor.

-To use a variable, you need to simply target the `.cm-editor`-element, and change the variables accordingly, e.g.:
+To use such a variable, you simply need to target the `.cm-editor`-element, and change the variables accordingly, e.g.:

 ```css
 .cm-editor {